FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 {:/comment}

+Some terms used in the specification are capitalized.
+It is just a stylistic choice for this document, reminding the reader this term is introduced, defined or explained elsewhere in the document.
+Lowercase variants are equally valid.

+Each per term subsection contains a short **Definition** paragraph containing a minimal definition and all strict REQUIREMENTS, followed by **Discussion** paragraphs containing some important consequences and RECOMMENDATIONS.
+Other text in this section discusses document structure and non-authoritative summaries.

 ## Overview

-MLRsearch specification describes a set of abstract system components, acting as functions with specified inputs and outputs.
+MLRsearch Specification describes a set of abstract system components, acting as functions with specified inputs and outputs.

-A test procedure is said to comply with MLRsearch specification if it can be conceptually divided into analogous components, each satisfying requirements for the corresponding MLRsearch component.
+A test procedure is said to comply with MLRsearch Specification if it can be conceptually divided into analogous components, each satisfying requirements for the corresponding MLRsearch component.
+Any such compliant test procedure is called a MLRsearch Implementation.

-The Measurer component is tasked to perform trials, the Controller component is tasked to select trial loads and durations, the Manager component is tasked to pre-configure everything and to produce the test report.
+The Measurer component is tasked to perform Trials, the Controller component is tasked to select Trial Durations and Loads, the Manager component is tasked to pre-configure everything and to produce the test report.
-The test report explicitly states Search Goals (as the Controller Inputs) and corresponding Goal Results (Controller Outputs).
+The test report explicitly states Search Goals (as Controller inputs) and corresponding Goal Results (Controller outputs).

-{::comment}
-    [Low priority]

-    <mark>MKP2 TODO: Find a good reference for the test report, seems only implicit in RFC2544.</mark>

-{:/comment}

 The Manager calls the Controller once, the Controller keeps calling the Measurer until all stopping conditions are met.

-The part where Controller calls the Measurer is called the search.
+The part where Controller calls the Measurer is called the Search.
-Any activity done by the Manager before it calls the Controller (or after Controller returns) is not considered to be part of the search.
+Any activity done by the Manager before it calls the Controller (or after Controller returns) is not considered to be part of the Search.

-MLRsearch specification prescribes regular search results and recommends their stopping conditions.
+MLRsearch Specification prescribes regular search results and recommends their stopping conditions.
 Irregular search results are also allowed, they may have different requirements and stopping conditions.

-Search results are based on load classification.
+Search results are based on Load Classification.
-When measured enough, any chosen load either achieves of fails each search goal, thus becoming a lower or an upper bound for that goal.
+When measured enough, any chosen Load can either achieve or fail each Search Goal (separately), thus becoming a Lower Bound or an Upper Bound for that Search Goal.

-When the relevant bounds are at loads that are close enough (according to goal precision), the regular result is found.
+When the Relevant Lower Bound is close enough to Relevant Upper Bound according to Goal Width, the Regular Goal Result is found.
-Search stops when all regular results are found
-(or if some goals are proven to have only irregular results).
+Search stops when all Regular Goal Results are found, or when some Search Goals are proven to have only Irregular Goal Results.

+TODO: An implementation may add additionhal attributes to inputs and outputs.

+TODO: An implementation may reuire some attributes not required by specification.

+TODO: An implementation may support "missing" attributes by applying "reasonable defaults".

-## Measurement Quantities
+## Quantities

-MLRsearch specification uses a number of measurement quantities.
+MLRsearch specification uses a number of specific quantities, some of them can be expressed in several different units.

 In general, MLRsearch specification does not require particular units to be used, but it is REQUIRED for the test report to state all the units.